-Simon Leedham is a Cancer Research UK Clinician Scientist and an Honorary Consultant Gastroenterologist
+Professor Simon Leedham is a Wellcome Senior Research Fellow in Clinical Science and an Honorary Consultant Gastroenterologist

 Outline of Research